tbsdvl/react-launchpad/README.md

 It includes a few essential npm dependencies like loaders for Bootstrap's CSS styles, making http requests in React, and writing test suites for your application's code.

-Unlike other React toolchains, react-launchpad's design allows developers to include additional dependencies, libraries, and babel loaders as needed throughout development.
+react-launchpad's design allows developers to install additional dependencies, libraries, and babel loaders as needed throughout development.

 # Installation